David’s War Story: Footloose

 Researcher Chinami Inaishi and I were on a 10-day trip to Tokyo to interview kids and young adults about their video game use.
 It was 1995 and the console wars were in full effect.
 Chinami is Japanese, but had lived in the US for many years.
 So she was the perfect local guide to help me understand the cultural nuances we were witnessing.
 She also helped us navigate the nearly impossible house numbering system in Tokyo, where house 31 was next to number 6, which was next to 109.
 This echoed one theme of the trip: squeeze things in wherever you can find space for them.
 Every square inch will be utilized.

 The visits were fascinating and enriching at each stop.
 We saw small beautiful homes with Western-style furniture next to Japanese Tatami rooms.
 We interviewed a young man with the smallest apartment ever, a tiny 8′ x 8′ space packed to the gills with Western-oriented magazines, blue jeans, skateboards, and a (unused) full-size surfboard.
 The kids were impressive, with their beautiful calligraphy work and exacting toy collections.
-In all cases, no square inch of space was unused, and that made me rethink the design were considering.
-A low, wide game console was perhaps out, replaced by a slim vertical unit that could fit in one of their dense bookcases.
+In all cases, no square inch of space was unused, and that made me rethink the design we were considering.
+A low, wide game console was perhaps out, replaced by a slim vertical unit that could fit in one of their densely packed bookcases.

 Before the trip, I had done my best to read up on Japanese culture and manners.
 There’s no way to learn a culture from a book or two – my goal was simply to avoid making a big mistake.
 I practiced and practiced the few phrases I would need (Chinami was doing simultaneous translation for 98% of it).
 I knew my two-handed business card presentation technique, and I nearly understood the rules for bowing.